cgarciagl/Delphi-TFunctionParser/README.md

 --------------------------------------------------------------------

-Firstly, in the property Funci�n, the string that it contains the function or expression to evaluate should be assigned, later calls himself to the method "Parse", if no error happens in the process of Parser, the value of the evaluated function will be returned in the ParseValor property, and if an
+Firstly, in the property Funcion, the string that it contains the function or expression to evaluate should be assigned, later calls himself to the method "Parse", if no error happens in the process of Parser, the value of the evaluated function will be returned in the ParseValor property, and if an